Listen to: Devil Red

 The Dilemma of Devil Red

-• Spectacle vs necessity: how protection turned to sport.
+- Spectacle vs necessity: how protection became sport.

-• Symbolism of the fox: scapegoat, survivor, national conscience.
+- Symbolism of the fox: scapegoat, survivor, and national conscience.

-• Turning tides: public sentiment, law, and hidden persistence.
+- Turning tides: public sentiment, law, and the difficult persistence of old customs.

-Keywords: Devil Red, Jenny Toledo, song meaning, fox hunting story, English folk song, modern folk ballad, acoustic performance, ethical tradition, countryside pageantry, folk narrative
+Keywords: Devil Red, Devil Red song meaning, The Threadbare Tapes, Jenny Toledo folk project, fox hunting story, English folk song, modern folk ballad, acoustic folk song, ethical tradition, countryside pageantry, folk narrative, Mairtin Olubaigh, SYME Music Publishing